RedisGears/RedisGears/docs/readers.md

 A record is output for each message in the input Stream.
 The record is a dictionary structure with the following key:

+  * **key**: the Stream key name as string
   * **id**: the message's id in the Stream
-  * **key**: the stream key name as string
   * **value**: a python dictionary contains the message

-All field-value pairs in the message's data are included as key-value pairs in the record under the _value_ field.
+All field-value pairs in the message's data are included as key-value pairs in the record under the _value_ key.

 **Batch Mode**